PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/systemupdatefolder.md

 PnP Powershell module allows you now to update your SharePoint Online folders without creating a new version or triggering a workflow.

+<br/><br/>

 # Update a folder

-Using the following code you can update a folder without changing the Modified field and without triggering a workflow.
+Using the following code you can update a folder without changing the Modified field and **without triggering a workflow**.
+The difference between the two examples lies in the parameter `-UpdateType UpdateOverwriteVersion` used here.

 ```powershell
 # Connect to the SharePoint site